Institut Supérieur de Marketing du Luxe (Sup de Luxe): MBA Global Luxury Brand Management

 In October 2014, for its 25th anniversary, Sup de Luxe launched a new MBA in "Global Luxury Brand Management".
-It is focused on global luxury brand management and is fully taught in English in Paris.
+It is taught in Paris, fully in English.

-It is targeted for foreign students (of Bachelors, Masters or equivalent degree) or people with business experience.
+It targeted foreign students (of Bachelors, Masters or equivalent degree) or people with business experience.
 This one-year program offers students an overall approach of the Luxury Industry: General Management, but also commercial practices (site practice, Finance, Logistics and supply chain, etc.).

 Admission

 This Sup de Luxe program is designed for graduate students with the appropriate academic profile (Bachelor, Master, or Engineering Programs) and for graduates with at least 3 years of business experience.
 If a candidate doesn't have proof of a native English level, a TOEFL, TOEIC or CPE test is required.

 MBA Online Luxury Management in the Digital Age

 The MBA Online aims to train professionals so that they may provide a vision of change and adaptation to the new socioeconomic environment within companies in the luxury sector.

-This program is aimed at managers, professionals and executives in the luxury sector who wish to acquire a new vision of management oriented to the digital environment of business.
-It endeavors to offer companies of this sector an added value for their innovation and entrepreneurship capacity, international vision, management in social networks, knowledge of the keys to digital marketing and e-commerce and Understanding of the characteristics of the luxury sector.
+This program is aimed at managers, professionals and executives in the luxury sector who wish to acquire a new vision of management oriented towards the digital environment of business.
+It endeavors to offer companies of this sector an added value for their innovation and entrepreneurship capacity, international vision, management in social networks, knowledge of the keys to digital marketing and e-commerce and understanding of the characteristics of the luxury sector.